JoshGo6/InstallingGoOnUbuntu/test.md

     100 65.7M  100 65.7M    0     0  2989k      0  0:00:22  0:00:22 --:--:-- 3281k
     ```

-1. Use `sha256sum` to verify the tarball:
+1. Verify the download using `sha256sum`:

     ```
-    sha256sum go1.12.1.linux-amd64.tar.gz
+    joshg@DESKTOP-L38CGNS:~$ sha256sum go1.22.5.linux-amd64.tar.gz
     ```
-The hash that is displayed from running the above command should match the hash that was on the downloads page.
-If it does not, then this is not a valid file and you should download the file again.
+    The hash that is displayed from running this command should match the hash that was on the downloads page.
+If it does not, the file may have been corrupted, and you should download the file again.

-Next, extract the downloaded archive and install it to the desired location on the system.
-It’s considered best practice to keep it under `/usr/local`:
+    ```
+    904b924d435eaea086515bc63235b192ea441bd8c9b198c507e85009e6e4c7f0  go1.22.5.linux-amd64.tar.gz
+    ```

 sha256sum go1.12.1.linux-amd64.tar.gz